What is Variable Costing Formula?

 The variable costing formula can be calculated in the following five steps:

-- Step 1: Firstly, direct labor cost directly attributes to production.
-The direct labor cost is derived according to the rate, level of expertise of the labor, and the number of hours employed for the production.
+- Firstly, direct labor cost is directly attributed to production.
+The direct labor cost is derived according to the rate, level of expertise, and the number of hours employed for the production.
 Nevertheless, the cost can be extracted from the income statement.

-- Step 3: Thirdly, identify the other remaining variable part of the manufacturing overheads from the income statement.
+- Thirdly, identify the other remaining variable part of the manufacturing overheads from the income statement.

-- Step 4: Now, determine the most crucial part of the formula, which is the number of units that have been produced from the production details annexed with the annual report.
+- Now, determine the most crucial part of the formula, which is the number of units that have been produced from the production details annexed with the annual report.

-- Step 5: Finally, add up direct labor cost, direct raw material cost, and variable manufacturing overhead and then divide the sum with the number of units produced.
+- Finally, add up direct labor cost, direct raw material cost, and variable manufacturing overhead and divide the sum by the number of units produced.

-Let’s take a few simples to advanced examples to understand Variable Costing Formula
+Let us discuss a few simples to advanced examples to understand the variable costing accounting in detail

 Example #1

-Let us assume that XYZ Limited is a company that manufactures clothes for people of the elite class living in the modern city.
-The managerial accountant provides the following data, which has been vetted by the financial director of the company that:
+XYZ Limited is a company that manufactures clothes for people of the elite class living in the modern city.
+The managerial accountant provides the following data, which the financial director of the company has vetted:

 - Raw material per unit of cloth = $10